scrapy/scrapy/docs/topics/settings.rst

         'scrapy.contrib.closedomain.CloseDomain': 0,
     }

 The list of available extensions.
-Keep in mind that some of them need need to be enabled through a setting.
+Keep in mind that some of them need to be enabled through a setting.
 By default, this setting contains all stable built-in extensions.